andreigue/vex-123-for-parents/vex123_parent_guide.md

 1. Begin by programming the robot to "drive until object".
 2. Once it reaches the obstacle, have it "turn around" to face the opposite direction.
-3. Add the "Go to start" card at the end of the sequence.
+3. Add the "go to start" card at the end of the sequence.
 The robot will now keep repeating this back-and-forth motion, just like a pendulum swinging between two points.

 ![Back and forth](./figures/ex12-straight-path.jpg)
 *Robot moving back and forth between two obstacles.*